-Securities acquired where settlement takes place on a subsequent date, up to a maximum of four business days following the date of the purchase-sale transaction, are recognized as restricted securities (to be received) at the transaction date, while securities sold are deducted from investment securities (to be delivered).
+Securities acquired where settlement takes place on a subsequent date, up to a maximum of four business days following the date of the purchase-sale transaction, are recognized as restricted securities, while securities sold are recognized as securities to be delivered, decreasing investment securities.
 The counter entry is a credit or debit in a settlement, as applicable.
 Where the amount of securities to be delivered exceeds the balance of own securities of the same type position (government, bank, equity and other debt securities), this is reflected as a liability under the caption "Assigned securities to be settled".